sayyar-source/Microservices/README.md

 I used Grpc Service for inter-service sync communication also I used MassTransit and RabbitMQ for making queues and async Microservices Communication with RabbitMQ Message-Broker Service.
 I Implemented Microservices with DDD, CQRS, and Clean Architecture.
+I used Docker Compose establishment with all microservices and databases on Docker;